boyu29/boyu29.github.io/index.md

-## Boyu CHEN
+## <center>Boyu CHEN</center>

-I am a second year master student in ECE department at [University of California, San Diego](https://www.ece.ucsd.edu/).
+I am a second year master student in ECE department at [University of California, San Diego](https://www.ece.ucsd.edu/) and my academic track now is intelligent systems & robotic controls.
+Before this I obtained my bachlor degree of engineering in electrical engineering from [Zhejiang University](http://www.zju.edu.cn).

+I have experiences in full-stack development, machine learning, natual language processing.

 You can use the [editor on GitHub](https://github.com/boyu29/boyu29.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.